yzhou86/AIOps-Delight/README.md

 ![](llm-langchain/llm-vector-store.png)

-## AL ML Databases and Platforms
+## ML/AI Databases and Platforms
-> When data are in databases or big data lakehouse, how do we connect data and ML/AL more tightly?
+> When data are in databases or big data lakehouse, how do we connect data and ML/AI more tightly?

 There are AL/ML databases and platforms to leverage.